Seahawks begin training camp July 25, will have 12 practices open to public

 The team will again handle registration for the practices via the team’s website, Seahawks.com/trainingcamp.

 Registration will begin Thursday at 10 a.m. and is available on a first-come, first-served basis.
 Fans 15 years or younger must be accompanied by an adult.
-Only fans that register through Seahawks.com/trainingcamp will be allowed to attend practice.
+Only fans who register through Seahawks.com/trainingcamp will be allowed to attend practice.

-A limited number of spots for the 11 practices at VMAC will be made available to Season Ticket Holders, Blue Pride Members, and Junior 12s Kids Club Members through an online exclusive preregistration window.
+A limited number of spots for the 11 practices at VMAC will be made available to season-ticket holders, Blue Pride Members, and Junior 12s Kids Club members through an online exclusive preregistration window.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.